 POPs may not be used in place of tenure-track members on Dissertation and Oral Defense Committees for students in the Graduate School of Arts & Sciences.
 When recommended by the Major Department or Program and approved by the Dean of the Graduate School, POPs may be added to supplement the normal number of tenure-track faculty, except that these POP may not serve as chairs of such committees.

-- Voting Rights:
+4. Voting Rights:

-Individual Departments shall determine whether and to what extent POPs shall be permitted to vote on Departmental issues; however, POPs will not vote on matters of tenure or promotion within the tenure track.
+Individual Departments shall determine whether and to what extent full-time or part-time POPs shall be permitted to vote on Departmental issues; however, POPs will not vote on matters of tenure or promotion within the tenure track.
 Control of the Departmental curriculum and other academic governance issues of Departments must remain the responsibility of the tenured and tenure-track faculty, subject to the oversight of the Dean of the Faculty of Arts & Sciences.
 However, departments are encouraged to consult POPs and to take advantage of their expertise in content as well as teaching theory and method when fashioning curriculum.

-- The Chair’s or Program Director’s letter of recommendation.
+(1) The Chair’s or Program Director’s letter of recommendation.
 This letter should:

-- Summarize the discussion of the POP candidate undertaken at the Departmental or Program level.
+b) Summarize the discussion of the POP candidate undertaken at the Departmental or Program level.

-- Justify the exceptional attributes of the POP candidate that will strengthen the Department or Program.
+c) Justify the exceptional attributes of the POP candidate that will strengthen the Department or Program.

-- Clearly state the duration of the appointment to POP.
+d) Clearly state the duration of the appointment to POP.

 e) List the proposed teaching and Departmental or Program duties expected of the POP.

-- The candidate’s full curriculum vitae.
+(2) The candidate’s full curriculum vitae.

-- Samples of the candidate’s work selected by the Chair or Program Director in consultation with the POP candidate.
+(5) Samples of the candidate’s work selected by the Chair or Program Director in consultation with the POP candidate.

-- Any other documentary materials that may be considered helpful in the evaluation process.
+(6) Teaching evaluations, if available, or any other documentary materials that may be considered helpful in the evaluation process.

+The evaluation process is expected to vary between disciplines, and a Department or Program should develop measures for evaluating professional excellence prior to evaluating a POP dossier.
 Since POPs are expected to be experts and leaders in their fields, Departments and Programs are encouraged to seek and to provide letters of evaluation written by both internal and external evaluators of the POP.
 External referees should be asked to provide analytical evaluations of the candidate’s contributions to and standing in his/her field.